Gen. T. de Leon National High School: Facilities

 Gen. T. de Leon National High School's main campus building is built in a 6,000 sq.m. lot.
 The main building has four storeys with 39 rooms where 29 of them is used for lecture purposes while other rooms are administrative and scholastic usage.
 The main building contains the school library, computer laboratory, garden, audio-visual lecture rooms, and cafeteria.

 The school also has a covered court beside the main building.
 The covered court is used for schools programs, sporting events and other extra-curricular events and activities.
 In 2008, the school was one of the host school in the 2008 Palarong Panrehiyon and the covered court was the main facility used in hosting Taekwondo and Arnis.

 The school has improved since it was transferred from Tañada Subdivision to Mercado St. The classrooms are larger than the ones in the Tañada Building.
 There have been more than enough armchairs and tables.
 In terms of facilities for hygiene, the school had more toilets; every floor except the ground floor had its own toilets end to end of the building.

+Expansion

+In September 2024, San Miguel Corporation donated seven 4,305 square meters lots to the Valenzuela LGU for GTDNHS expansion and its 6,169 students.
+The development includes the constructions of four-story 16-classroom buildings for 2,880 students and an amphitheater, as a multipurpose event center.